Study of Magrolimab Combinations in Participants With Myeloid Malignancies

 • Individuals without degenerative or toxic encephalopathies.

-• Patients who did not undergo hematopoietic SCT in the past 100 days, are not on immunosuppressive therapy post SCT in the 2 weeks prior to the first dose of study treatment, or have no active clinically significant graft-versus-host disease.
+• Individuals who did not undergo hematopoietic SCT in the past 100 days, are not on immunosuppressive therapy post SCT in the 2 weeks prior to the first dose of study treatment, or have no active clinically significant graft-versus-host disease.

-Safety Run-in Cohort 3 and Phase 2 Cohort 3 (Post-chemo Maintenance Mag+CC-486):
+Safety Run-in Cohort 3 and Phase 2 Cohort 3 (Post-chemo Maintenance Magrolimab+CC-486):

 • ECOG performance status of 0 to 2